BrianL577/Git-test/README.md

-# Made by Albert and Brian, a little gambling game with a bit of stor
+# Made by Albert and Brian, a little gambling game with a bit of story